AABL Test Requirement Questions

-Some schools have recently chosen to eliminate standardized testing for Kindergarten and/or First Grade.
+Some schools do not require standardized testing for Kindergarten and/or First Grade.
 Why does Horace Mann School require testing?

-ERB uses an adapted Wechsler Preschool and Primary Scale of Intelligence IV (WPPSI-IV) as the ECAA.
-Our School’s decision to require the ECAA for admission ensures that every applicant for Kindergarten and First Grade at Horace Mann School has completed a standardized measure of general intelligence that is psychometrically valid.
-In fact, the ECAA’s use of the WPPSI-IV reflects ERB’s understanding and appreciation of one of the most empirically sound and widely accepted models of assessing cognitive and academic abilities.
+Our School’s decision to require the AABL for admission ensures that every applicant for Kindergarten and First Grade at Horace Mann School has completed a standardized measure of reasoning and achievement that is psychometrically valid.
 While the score report is only one element of a child’s application, it is the only piece of the application that is consistent and objective for our applicants, who come from many schools and many different backgrounds and include children who do not come to us from formalized preschool settings.

 We, along with other schools, consider confidential the school report forms submitted by a child’s current school.
-The ECAA results are one part of the process that we can discuss openly with parents.
+The AABL results are one part of the process that we can discuss openly with parents.

-We understand that there is a cost for parents associated with taking the ECAA.
-While the ISAAGNY fee waiver program will continue only for this school year, Horace Mann School is committed to working with ERB and other participating schools to find ways to reduce costs for families in need now and in the future.
+We understand that there is a cost for parents associated with taking the AABL.
+We are pleased that the AABL is significantly less expensive than the ECAA which we previously required.
+Horace Mann School is committed to working with ERB and other participating schools to find ways to further reduce costs for families in need, now and in the future.

 In forty-five years of partnership with the Educational Records Bureau, we estimate that we have received and reviewed more than 10,000 sets of standardized test score reports in their various forms.
 Those results have been an integral part of our ability to welcome and serve children who are mission-appropriate as we create and recreate a community of learners who share our value of the Life of the Mind.
 We firmly believe the completion of this assessment to be in the best interests of our School and our applicants.